Belarus Space Agency: History of Belarusian space travel

-Space Programme
+Space Program

-"The new structure will deal with all matters pertaining to the study and use of outer space, including a new Belarusian satellite, due to be launched next year," said Mikhail Myasnikovich, president of National Academy of Sciences of Belarus.

-Additionally Belarus plans to set up own Flight Control Center in the building of the United Institute of Informatics Problems in Minsk.
+Belarus plans to set up own Flight Control Center in the building of the United Institute of Informatics Problems in Minsk.
 Flight Control Center (CUP) will receive the information from the command-measuring post now constructed in Logoisk district.

 In August 2012 Belarus invited China to expand the collaboration in space industry.
 President of the Republic of Belarus Alexander Lukashenko offered closer cooperation in the space industry to China, as he met with President of the China Aerospace Science and Technology Corporation (CASC) Ma Xingrui on 6.
 August 2012.
 The President of the China Aerospace Science and Technology Corporation Ma Xingrui also pointed to the high level of cooperation in the space industry between Belarus and China and praised the quality of Belarusian space equipment.

 On December 16, 2011, during a seminar of government officials, President Alexander Lukashenko instructed the Belarusian scientists to construct the world's best spacecraft.

 In August 2012 Belarus started its first remote Earth sensing system.
 The first space images pictured parts of Mozambique and Bahrain.

 In October 2012 Russia and Belarus declared to start a space satellite group.
 Additionally both states want to open a center for space services in Minsk.
 The Director of the Space Strategy and Program Department of Roscosmos Yuri Makarov noted that Belarus and Russia might develop a joint small spacecraft for scientific and educational purposes to be used at universities of the two countries.

 In August 2014 Piotr Vityaz, who is the Chief of Staff of the National Academy of Sciences of Belarus and leads the Belarus Space Agency, announced that Belarus is seeking a closer cooperation in space projects with Russia's Roscosmos Space Agency.

 In August 2018, Belarusian Education Minister Igor Karpenko announced that China has won a tender to insert into orbit a satellite made by students of the Belarusian State University.